Rural Schools Village Program

 RSVP Cambodia

-We at Rural School Village Program seek to provide better accessibility of education throughout Cambodia.
-Alongside building schools, we continue to provide school supplies, to supplement teacher’s wages, and to build/repair essentials such as toilets and wells.
+At The Rural School Village Program, we are dedicated to providing accessible education throughout Cambodia.
+In addition to building schools, we continuously provide school supplies, supplement teacher’s wages, and build and repair essentials such as toilets and wells.
 Additionally, RSVP assists bachelor’s and master’s students with need-based scholarships.

 How we got here:

 For 35 years in the not so distant past, war raged in Cambodia.
-Fighting and bombing heavily occured in the north and west, where most remaining landmines are found.
-Communities in these areas are therefore deprived of fundamental infrastructure.
-Phase 1 to resolving this humanitarian issue is the clearing of active minefields in the area, which many NGOs tackle like our partners at Landmine Relief Fund and Cambodian Self-Help Demining.
+The heaviest fighting and bombing took place in the north and west, where most of the remaining landmines are still found.
+As a result, communities in these regions lack fundamental infrastructure.
+The first step in addressing this humanitarian crisis is clearing active minefields—a task undertaken by many NGOs, including our partners at Landmine Relief Fund and Cambodian Self-Help Demining.

-Phase 2 is where RSVP steps-in by providing an essential part of unlocking human flourishing: education.
-In 2014, with the help of Bill Morse at Landmine Relief Fund, Heanh Sokunthea founded RSVP and, as aforementioned, has seen to the construction of 32 schools where close to 3,800 students are taught (as of March 2024).
+The second phase is where RSVP steps in, providing an essential aspect of unlocking human potential: education.
+In 2014, with the help of Bill Morse at Landmine Relief Fund, Heanh Sokunthea founded RSVP and, as aforementioned, has seen to the construction of 34 schools where close to 5,000 students are taught (as of July 2025).
 Much of our impact has been in the Northwestern region of the Cambodia, but we plan to expand wherever necessary, by paved, gravel or dirt road.

 How we do it:

-Each of our schools are funded by sponsors, donors, and friends.
-Villages typically reach out to RSVP after hearing of us word-of-mouth, and our team evaluates the community to determine eligibility for support.
-If eligible, the villages provide the land, secure necessary licenses, and help build the school.
-We provide the tools and support to help them thrive self-reliantly!
+Each of our schools is made possible through the generous support of sponsors, donors, and friends.
+Typically, villages reach out to RSVP after hearing about us through word-of-mouth, and our team carefully evaluates the community’s eligibility for assistance.
+When approved, the village provides the land, secures the necessary permits, and actively participates in building the school.
+We supply the tools and financial support needed to help these schools flourish independently.

 The original Ou Chrey School, first constructed in 2003.
 The new school building can be seen here.